kucera-lukas/rusty-battery/README.md

 Notify whenever battery percentage exceeds the given threshold

-USAGE:

-    rusty-battery notify [OPTIONS]

-OPTIONS:

-    --disable-desktop
-            Disable desktop notifications

-            Specify this flag if you don't want desktop notifications to be shown whenever the chosen battery percentage exceeds the given threshold.

-    -h, --help
-            Print help information

-    --kde-connect [<KDE_CONNECT_NAMES>...]
-            KDE Connect device names

-            If this value is not present, KDE Connect will not be used.

-            If this value is empty, all of the KDE Connect devices will be pinged.
+<ins>Usage:</ins> `rusty-battery notify [OPTIONS]`

+<ins>Options:</ins>

+    -t, --threshold <THRESHOLD>
+            Battery charge threshold

+            Whenever the chosen battery device reaches this charge threshold and will be charging, notifications will be sent, alerting that the charger should be unplugged.

+            [minimum: 0] [maximum: 100]

+            [default: 80]

+    -v, --verbose...
+            More output per occurrence

     -m, --model <MODEL>
             Battery model name

             If this value is omitted and only battery device is found for the current device, that one will be used.

             Otherwise, please use the `batteries` subcommand to get a list of all battery devices to get the model of the wanted battery device which should be monitored.

-    -q, --quiet
+    -q, --quiet...
             Less output per occurrence

         --refresh-secs <REFRESH_SECS>
             Number of seconds to wait before refreshing battery device data

             After every battery device refresh, its data will be checked.
 Notifications will be sent everytime they should be, based on the new refreshed battery device data.

             [default: 30]

-    -t, --threshold <THRESHOLD>
-            Battery charge threshold

-            Whenever the chosen battery device reaches this charge threshold and will be charging, notifications will be sent, alerting that the charger should be unplugged.

-            [minimum: 0] [maximum: 100]
+        --summary <SUMMARY>
+            Notification summary

+            Supported variables: THRESHOLD, CHARGE_STATE, MODEL, REFRESH_SECS

+            Reference these variables in your summary like shell environment variables with the '$' prefix.

-            [default: 80]
+            [default: "Charge limit warning"]

-    -v, --verbose
-            More output per occurrence
+        --body <BODY>
+            Notification body

+            Supported variables: THRESHOLD, CHARGE_STATE, MODEL, REFRESH_SECS

+            Reference these variables in your body like shell environment variables with the '$' prefix.

+            [default: "Battery percentage reached the $THRESHOLD% threshold, please unplug your charger"]

+        --kde-connect [<KDE_CONNECT_NAMES>...]
+            KDE Connect device names

+            If this value is not present, KDE Connect will not be used.

+            If this value is empty, all of the KDE Connect devices will be pinged.

+        --disable-desktop
+            Disable desktop notifications

+            Specify this flag if you don't want desktop notifications to be shown whenever the chosen battery percentage exceeds the given threshold.

+    -h, --help
+            Print help information (use `-h` for a summary)

     -V, --version
             Print version information